jorinvo/slangbrain.com/content/api.md

 }
 ```

-The response will report how many phrases have been imported:
+The response will report how many phrases have been imported.
+The difference between the number of sent phrases and the returned `count`
+are phrases which have been ignored because there is already a phrase with the same explanation:

 ```json
 {